We’ve found that happy tenants are more likely to renew their tenancy, thereby helping avoid vacancies and advertising and re-letting costs.

 8. Renewing your lease

-We begin negotiations to renew your lease about 3 months before it expires.
-This will include a recommendation of what rental to charge, based on the prevailing market conditions and rentals.
+We begin negotiations to renew your lease about 2 months before it expires.
+This will include a recommendation of what rental to charge, based on the prevailing market conditions and area results.

-Unless you have given us instructions otherwise and we always try renew your lease for another 12 months at the highest achievable rent.
+Unless you have given us instructions otherwise, we always try to renew your lease for another 12 months at the highest achievable rent.

 To ensure your property appeals to the widest range of tenants we will make recommendations, where appropriate, to refresh your property or at times even refurbish or renovate your property to ensure you maximize your rents and minimize your vacancy periods.